oppie81/ansible_terraform_workshop/README.md

 So what are the basics we have set up for you:
 1. A machine credential named RHEL.
 You use this machine credential to be able to run your playbooks on the providioned servers.
 2. A Custom Credential _Type_ called "Hashicorp Terraform Cloud".
 You use this later to create your credential.
+3. An Inventory called "local" with the host "localhost" for api based automations.
-3. A token to be able to do stuff in Hashicorp Terraform Cloud.
+4. A token to be able to do stuff in Hashicorp Terraform Cloud.
 This token is available at: <TBC>
-4. An Execution Environment called "ee-tech-x-change-nl" in AAP that provides all the collections and dependencies you need in this workshop.
+5. An Execution Environment called "ee-tech-x-change-nl" in AAP that provides all the collections and dependencies you need in this workshop.

 ## Building Blocks
 First, you need to create some building blocks.